-Problem: The airflow is stuck at a particular rate and will not change.
-Cause/Solution: The flow controller unit on some older units can become stuck.
+The flow controller unit on some older units can become stuck.
 Perform the 3-point flow audit in the Test > Flow Calibration screen.
-The BAM should try to regulate to these flow values.
+The BAM Problem: should try to regulate to these flow values.
 If the flow does not change, the flow controller may not be working.
 Unplug the pump power while performing a 3-point flow check.
-With the pump off, it should be easy to clearly hear the flow controller pulse at 1-second intervals as it rotates and attempts to regulate the flow.
-If not, the flow controller is not working, or the circuit board output is not working.
-If the flow regulates lower, but not higher than 16.67 lpm, the pump is probably worn out, or there is a leak.
+With the pump off should be easy to clearly hear the flow controller pulse at 1-second intervals as it rotates and attempts to regulate the flow.
+If not, the flow controller is not working, the circuit board output is not working.
+If the flow regulates lower, but not higher than 16.67 lpm, the pump is probably wout, or there is a leak.
+1 1 0 10 10 1111